Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-hadamard.rst

 The Hadamard supports AIE and AIE-ML devices.

-- Round modes available and the enumerated values of round modes differ between AIE and AIE-ML devices.
+- Round modes available and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Types